 Side Note: It’s super easy to reach out to journalists through JustReachOut.
 We keep an updated database of journalists and we even find the most accurate email address for each of them.
-You can use our software to reach out and to set up automatic follow ups.
+You can use our journalist outreach tool to reach out and to set up automatic follow ups.

 Here is an example of an effective pitch that resulted in a big PR win:

 You can see how Remy used personalization because he had done his research and then quickly talked about his hook and how he could help the journalist out with new data.

 Step 4: Follow up.
 Journalists are super busy.
 They will probably forget about you.
 So you need to follow up with them if you don’t hear back.
 Give them a week or two before you follow up but do follow up.
 If they liked your pitch they will appreciate the reminder.

 7. Steal Competitors Backlinks

 I’ve had good success generating backlinks by looking at my competitors’ links and then reaching out to those blog owners.

 One of the reasons I like this technique is that if you have a competitor that outranks you, you can level the playing field by getting links from the same places that they have links.
 It neutralizes the advantage they have over you.